cyschneck/Birdbox/README.md

 1. Choosing the best traits to characterize birds with

   Needs to be unique enough for the database to properly filter

-1. Choosing an appropriate scale for the project
+2. Choosing an appropriate scale for the project

   There are approximately 10,000 species of birds

-1. Not having an effect and user-friendly user interface
+3. Not having an effective and user-friendly user interface

 ## Risk Mitigation Plan

 1. Keep functionality small and build if time permits

   Start locally and add to regionally

   Keep search parameters simple

   Add parameters or additional information for each species as time allows

-1. The user entry system is a high priority
+2. The user entry system is a high priority

   Lots of user testing for each stage

-1. Contact experts to understand what kind of identifiers they user
+3. Contact experts to understand what kind of identifiers they user

 ## Version Control